Learning the Ropes - A Beginner's Guide to DotA

 Sven is a straight forward disabler, support, carry.
 He is capable of some serious damage off his auto-attack, so he can sometimes make for a good carry!
 Aside from that, he has an AoE nuke/stun that can setup kills very easily for your team.
 On top of that, he can give off an aura that increases speed and armor.

 Skeleton King is commonly referred to as the most simplistic hero in the game.
 He is a carry, so you do need basic knowledge of the game to actually carry, but he has very few complications.
 He has a stun that does damage and damage over time.
 He has a Crit.
-He has a lifesteal aura.
+He has a lifesteal aura that can also be activated to sap 20% of the enemy's HP.
 And finally, he has a free Aegis.
 That's it.

 Venomancer is a support/semi-carry hero that remains relevant throughout the game.
 He has a lot of lane control with his damage over time harass, which can be a huge pain for the enemy.
 Also, he has a nuke that applies a 15 second slow